 The new LED system is the latest technology from Musco and comes with a 10-year warranty.
 The LED fixtures will be able to project nearly any color and pre-programmed "shows" will be able to project multiple colors at once or in a sequence!
-These new LED fixtures will be major energy-savers: They draw a maximum 400 W per fixture (bright white), but draw considerably less when other colors (i.e. blue) are selected.
-These are at least 60% more efficient than the MH system and will reduce the City's energy cost by several thousand dollars annually.
+These new LED fixtures also will be major energy-savers: They draw a maximum 400 W per fixture (bright white), but draw considerably less when other colors (i.e. blue) are selected.
+These are at least 60% more efficient than the MH system and will reduce the City's energy bill by several thousand dollars annually.

 So who paid for this?